ucfwzb/Transfer-learning-graph-laplase-in-cancer-type-data/README.md

 After long time running, the result will be exported as a txt file in the same fold.

 ## File description
-* **ov_total.pkl(ov_total.zip):** This is **Ovarian Cancer** gene expression data set.
+* **ov_total.pkl:** This is a sample file of **Ovarian Cancer** gene expression data set.
 The size of the data is 252 x 20531, the 252 is the number of samples, the 20531 is the number of genes and the label, and the first column is the label data.
 The value range is [0,20.4273].

-* **brca_total.pkl(brca_total.zip):** This is **Breast Cancer** gene expression set.
+* **brca_total.pkl:** This is a sample file of **Breast Cancer** gene expression set.
 The size of the data is 198 x 20531, the 198 is the number of samples, the 20531 is the number of genes and the label, and the first column is the label data.
 The value range is [0,20.3229].

 * **models.py:** This is the execution file, including all the models' realization codes.